peteroupc/peteroupc.github.io/graphics.md

 The following are optional features; the application decides:

-1. Whether the application supports game screen resolutions larger than 307,200 total pixels, in addition to the primary one (of 307,200 total pixels or less).
+1. Whether the application supports game screen resolutions with more pixels than a 640-&times;-480 screen, in addition to the primary resolution.
 2. Whether hardware acceleration is supported in addition to rendering in software.
 3. Whether tiles can be flipped horizontally and/or vertically.
 4. Whether sprites can undergo a 2-D affine transformation (such as a rotation or shrinking).